-Esther specialises in environmental and resource management law, acting for a range of public and private sector clients including local authorities, charitable organisations and large commercial companies.
+Esther specialises in environmental and resource management law, acting for a range of public and private sector clients including local authorities, Waka Kotahi NZ Transport Agency, charitable organisations and large commercial companies.

-Esther has appeared in council-level, Environment Court and High Court hearings and mediations on resource consenting and planning matters.
-She was part of the pro bono legal team that successfully represented the New Zealand Animal Law Association (NZALA) and SAFE in High Court judicial review proceedings relating to the use of pig farrowing crates, and is on the pro bono legal team for NZALA and SAFE in current High Court judicial review proceedings relating to rodeo practices in New Zealand.
+In addition to representing clients on resource consenting and planning matters, Esther also has experience in animal welfare law, and represented the New Zealand Animal Law Association (NZALA) and Save Animals From Exploitation (SAFE) pro bono in two High Court judicial review proceedings relating to the use of pig farrowing crates, and to rodeo practices in New Zealand.

 - Member of the Resource Management Law Association

-- Executive Member of the New Zealand Animal Law Association
+- Member of the New Zealand Animal Law Association

 Acting for Creswell NZ